 The result is given in the following short demo video where some parameters are changed interactively:

 This parametric propeller model is directly available for productive use.
 All parameters can be controlled by optimization strategies for fully automated studies.
 Since the profile information is wrapped in a feature definition, you also have the option to access and modify this model, to further customize it to your needs.
-If you are interested in the model, please do not hesitate to get in touch with us:
+We can also quickly generate a STEP file for you based on your specifications for a B-Series propeller.
+Please do not hesitate to get in touch with us if you are interested in it: